adonno/tagreader/README.md

 ## Disclamer

 We use aliexpress affiliate links for the components and the tools.
-Some Ad-blockers might block these links an thus they seem to appear broken.
-You will have to temporarely disable ad-blocker to open these links.
+Some Ad-blockers might block these links and thus they seem to appear broken.
+You will have to temporarily disable the ad-blocker to open these links.